 All these things are being discussed during anti-harassment training sessions nowadays.
 For a male worker in 2018, complimenting a female colleague on her clothes or appearance is like walking through a minefield.
 Talking about or doing anything that could remotely be considered sexual, inappropriate, or offensive in the workplace has become something that could get you in trouble.

 Okay, so how long can you stare at a co-worker without being creepy and without crossing into the realm of sexual harassment?
 Our experienced sexual harassment attorney in Los Angeles says there is no law regulating how many seconds a worker should stare at his or her co-worker for it to constitute sexual harassment.

 More often than not, in order for staring to be considered sexual harassment, it is coupled with other conduct such as offensive comments, inappropriate touching, or other sexual misconduct in the workplace that creates a hostile work environment for the target of the alleged harassment.

 This past summer, Netflix introduced an anti-harassment training for its employees, in which it banned workers from looking at co-workers, subordinates, and clients for longer than five seconds.
 In general, this might seem like a common-sense rule for staring in the workplace, but it depends on the situation.

-If your colleague, employer, supervisors, co-worker, client, or subordinate has been staring at you, and you thought it was creepy, you may be able to file a sexual harassment claim.
+If your colleague, employer, supervisor, co-worker, client, or subordinate has been staring at you, and you thought it was creepy, you may be able to file a sexual harassment claim.
 Consult with our Los Angeles sexual harassment attorney from JML Law to speak about your particular situation.
-Call at 818-610-8800 for a free case evaluation.
+Call 818-610-8800 for a free case evaluation.